rulaone/DS3231/README.md

 Also you refer to this link to make sure that the connection of the raspberry pi is right [GPIO](https://www.raspberrypi.org/documentation/usage/gpio/)

-By finishing the connection it should look like and make sure you do not leave the workstation powered up close everything before you leave
+By finishing the connection it should look like and make sure you do not leave the workstation powered up close everything before you leave:

 <img src="https://raw.githubusercontent.com/rulaone/DS3231/master/IMG_5273.JPG" width ="250">